Are veins that are treated necessary in the future? The majority of the time, the answer is “no” you do not need the superficial vein in the future.

 Dr. Mackay describes the options for varicose vein surgery.

-To book an appointment with Dr. Mackay or ask a question, call (727) 261-0045 or fill out an appointment request form.
+To learn more about vascular surgery, contact Dr. Mackay at (727) 527-2888 or fill out an appointment request form.

 Video: Meet Dr. Mackay